 Take your family to the Musée des Arts et MétiersMuseum in 3.
 Arrondissement

 The Museum of Arts and Crafts is an amazing museum that is a total delight for both adults and children.
 If you’re looking to blend education and fun, a visit to the museum in Le Marais is one of the most compelling things to do in Paris in August for families.
 It is stuffed full of scientific inventions, not to mention brilliant arts and crafts.
 Many of the displays are interactive and shine an informative light on scientific and engineering progress via the latest inventions that changed history.

 Founded in 1794 the Museum has amassed an eclectic collection of exhibits, including the original model of the Statue of Liberty and the first Foucault pendulum.
 Visits to the Musée des Arts et Métiers are free on the first Sunday of the month and from 6pm on Fridays, so make a note in your diary.

-Let your kids loose in the adventure playground in Jardin Nelson MandelaPlayground in Paris
+Go to the adventure playground in Jardin Nelson MandelaPlayground in 1.
+Arrondissement

 Talking of keeping kids amused… If you’re looking for a park for them to blow off steam in the center of Paris, head to the adventure playground in Jardin Nelson Mandela, overlooked by the august Église Saint-Eustache.

 The playground is not huge, but is filled with climbing frames children will love.
 If you want to take a moment’s pause while your little ones go wild, the park is conveniently located near the iconic landmarks of the 1st arrondissement.